Asturias, Spain, 1977

 Ira Lombardía lives and works in New York, where she teaches in the Department of Film and Digital Media at Syracuse University’s School of Visual and Performing Arts.
 Artist and researcher, she works in different media such as photography, video, graphic design and sculpture.
-With her work she questions discourses, dynamics and rhetorics that have been assumed in the realm of contemporary art, image or philosophy.
+With her projects she questions discourses, dynamics and rhetorics that have been assumed in the field of contemporary art, image or philosophy.
 His production, both theoretical and practical, focuses on the transformation of the postmodern paradigm in relation to digital visual culture.